 Would you like to share Yoga with those at risk for or living with heart disease, cancer, or other life-altering illnesses?
 In this program, you’ll learn how the theory of Yoga can be applied to disease and general health.
-Yoga of the HeartⓇ is an evidence-based blend of Eastern and Western therapy, which allows the heart to expand through compassion and a love for one’s self and others.
+Yoga of the HeartⓇ is an evidence-based blend of Eastern and Western therapy, which allows the heart to expand through compassion and love for one’s self and others.

-In Yoga of the Heart, you’ll explore:
+In Yoga of the Heart, you’ll learn:

 - Tailoring practices for the individual